miniplanck/Algorithms/Implement Bubble Sort/README.md

 As the descriptions hints, we must iterate over the same array several times until there are now swaps: only then do we get a sorted array.

-Thus, a `while` cycle is used, together with a `swap` variable which records the number of swaps that occur during the cycle through an array.
+Thus, a `while` loop is used, together with a `swap` variable which records the number of swaps that occur during the cycle through an array.

-For each cycle, we check whether the current element is greater or lower than its right neighbour: if that is the case, then they are swapped and the `swap` variable is incremented.
-This is repeated until the `while` cycle breaks.
+For each loop, we check whether the current element is greater or lower than its right neighbour: if that is the case, then they are swapped and the `swap` variable is incremented.
+This is repeated until the `while` loop breaks.

 Finally, we return the sorted array.